2019 Bolivian general election: Electoral system

 The President of Bolivia is elected using a modified two-round system; a candidate wins outright if they receive more than 50% of the vote, or between 40% and 50% of the vote and are at least 10 percentage points ahead of their closest rival.
 If neither condition is met, a run-off election is held between the two top candidates.

+The 130 members in the Chamber of Deputies (Cámara de Diputados) are elected using a seat linkage based mixed compensatory system using two votes: 63 deputies are elected by first-preference plurality to represent single-member electoral districts, 60 are elected by closed list party-list proportional representation from party lists on a departmental basis (in districts of varying sizes corresponding to Bolivia's nine departments with a threshold of 3%).
+The list seats in each region are awarded proportionally based on the vote for the presidential candidates, subtracting the number of single-member districts won (to provide mixed-member proportional representation).
+The remaining seven seats are reserved indigenous seats elected by the usos y costumbres.
+A voter can only vote in one of either the normal constituencies or special constituencies (coexistence).
+Party lists are required to alternate between men and women, and in the single-member districts, men are required to run with a female alternate, and vice versa.
+At least 50% of the deputies from single-member districts are required to be women.

+The Chamber of Senators (Cámara de Senadores) has 36 members, four from each the country's nine departments, which are also elected using closed party-lists, using the D'Hondt method.
+The senate seats are also awarded based on the vote for president.

+The election uses the same votes to elect the President (first round), the Chamber and the Senate, making it a double (triple) simultaneous vote.
+Voters may therefore not split their ticket between these elections, but they may vote for a candidate of a different list in the election of the Chamber as the deputies from the single-member districts are elected using separate votes.

 Primary elections

 Primary elections were held on 27 January 2019.
 María Eugenia Choque, President of the Supreme Electoral Tribunal (TSE), stated that international observers had worked with the TSE to monitor the primary election results.
 She also stated that they had been given an "information seminar" about all the logistic, legal and communications issues related to the primary and had even visited polling stations to make assessments and recommendations.
 By the time [sic] the primary was held, however, only one candidate had been registered for each of the nine parties or alliances participating in the general elections.
 Morales received 36.54% of the total primary votes.
 Revolutionary Nationalist Movement candidate Virginio Lema was his closest challenger, receiving 7.10% of the total primary votes.